davidnabergoj/davidnabergoj.github.io/content/posts/leetcode_2236.md

 };
 ```

 Thanks for reading!
+If you liked this post, you can support me on [Ko-fi ☕](https://ko-fi.com/david-nabergoj).
 More LeetCode solutions coming soon :)